garrandall/popular-music-data/tracks/workin--at-the-car-wash-blues-jim-croce.md

 You might not believe that its true
 For workin at this end of niagara falls
 Is an undiscovered howard hughes
-So baby, dont expect to see me
+So baby, don't expect to see me
 With no double martini in any high-brow society news Cause I got them steadily depressin, low down mind messin Workin at the car wash blues
-So baby, dont expect to see me
+So baby, don't expect to see me
 With no double martini in any high-brow society news Cause I got them steadily depressin, low down mind messin Workin at the car wash blues